alice173/WSW/README.md

 ### Use Cases and Reflections:

-(Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

 - **Aministration/Repetitive tasks:**
 - Reflection: Strategic use of AI allowed me to perform admin tasks quicky and efficiently
 - Examples: I used AI to assist with creation of user stories and then to convert them to a CSV file.
 AI assisted with writing a python script using Trello's Rest API that created a populated a trello card with description and checklist for each user story